Julius von Haast: Early life

 Johann Franz Julius Haast was born on 1 May 1822 in Bonn, a town in the Kingdom of Prussia, to a merchant and his wife.
 As a child, he attended a local school but was also educated at a grammar school in Cologne.
 After completing his formal schooling, he then entered the University of Bonn, where he studied geology and mineralogy.
 However, he did not graduate.
 As a young man, he travelled throughout Europe before basing himself in Frankfurt, working in the trading of books and mineral samples collected on his journeys.
 On 26 October 1846, Haast married Antonia Schmitt at Frankfurt, Germany.
 The marriage, although unhappy, produced a son named Robert two years later.

 Haast was fluent in English and, in 1858, was contracted by a British shipping firm, A. Willis, Gann & Company, to report on the suitability of New Zealand for German emigrants.
 He travelled to London and in September of that year embarked aboard the Evening Star, destined for New Zealand.
 He arrived in Auckland on 21 December 1858 and, the following day, met the Austrian Ferdinand von Hochstetter at the home of a German emigrant.
 Hochstetter, on a scientific cruise aboard the ship Novara, had been invited by the Governor of New Zealand, Thomas Gore Browne, to provide advice on a recent find of a coal field south of Auckland, in Drury.
 Haast discovered the two men had a shared interest in geology and they quickly became friends.

 Exploring New Zealand

 Haast accompanied Hochstetter on his journey to Drury a few days later so that he could assess the natural resources and attractions of Auckland as a place for German immigration.
 Also present on the trip were several of Hochstetter's fellow scientists as well as the explorer and surveyor Charles Heaphy.
-Haast assisted Hochstetter in his investigations of the coalfield before the party pushed further south, interacting with local Māori and journeying along part of the Waikato River before returning to Auckland in early January 1859.
+The party pushed further south, interacting with local Māori and journeying along part of the Waikato River before returning to Auckland in early January 1859.